๐Ÿฆ Microbiology

 Cytoplasm

-• Gel-like cytosol contains enzymes, nutrients, ions, and waste products necessary for metabolic reactions
+• The gel-like cytosol contains enzymes, nutrients, ions, and waste products necessary for metabolic reactions.
+Glycolysis and many biosynthetic pathways take place here.

-• Inclusion bodies store nutrients like glycogen, polyphosphate, or sulfur granules for later use
+• Inclusion bodies store reserve nutrients like glycogen, polyphosphate, or sulfur granules that bacteria can draw on when external nutrients are scarce.

 Survival and Dormancy

-Some bacteria have evolved remarkable structures that allow them to survive conditions that would kill vegetative cells.
-Endospore formation represents one of the most extreme survival strategies in the microbial world.
+Some bacteria have evolved structures that allow them to survive conditions that would kill actively growing (vegetative) cells.
+Endospore formation is one of the most extreme survival strategies in the microbial world.

 Endospores

-Compare: Capsule vs. Endospore—both enhance survival, but capsules protect actively growing cells from immune attack, while endospores allow complete metabolic shutdown to survive environmental extremes.
-Endospores are not reproductive structures—one cell produces one spore, which germinates into one cell.
+Compare: Capsule vs. Endospore: both enhance survival, but capsules protect actively growing cells from immune attack, while endospores allow complete metabolic shutdown to survive environmental extremes.
+Endospores are not reproductive structures: one vegetative cell produces one spore, which germinates back into one cell.

 Quick Reference Table